Anuramantri/Network-analyser/README.md

 cd backend
 uvicorn main:app --reload
 ```
-You will be prompted for your sudo password to run low-level network tools.
+You will be prompted for your sudo password to run the tool.